Spacial/awesome-csirt/README.md

 * [PyREBox](https://github.com/Cisco-Talos/pyrebox) is a Python scriptable Reverse Engineering sandbox
 * [find3](https://github.com/schollz/find3): High-precision indoor positioning framework, version 3
 * [OSint Tools](https://start.me/p/wMdQMQ/tools): On this page you’ll find tools which you can help do your OSINT reseach.
+* [datasploit](https://github.com/DataSploit/datasploit): An #OSINT Framework to perform various recon techniques on Companies, People, Phone Number, Bitcoin Addresses, etc., aggregate all the raw data, and give data in multiple formats.
 * [structured-text-tools](https://github.com/dbohdan/structured-text-tools): A list of command line tools for manipulating structured text data
 * [telnetlogger](https://github.com/robertdavidgraham/telnetlogger): Simulates enough of a Telnet connection in order to log failed login attempts.
 * [vault](https://github.com/hashicorp/vault): A tool for secrets management, encryption as a service, and privileged access management